-Thanks to my decades of experience helping motorcyclists injured in Denver, I was able to help him understand.
+Thanks to my decades of experience as a motorcycle accident attorney in Denver, I was able to help him understand.
 Then I got to thinking – It’s spring in Colorado.
 We are about to see a lot more riders on the road and it’s time to start my Look Twice, Save a Life mantra.
 Therefore, here is an article about why motorcycles pull to the side of your car when they stop… with some springtime Look Twice advice, as well!

 Motorcycle Behavior Explained

 Auto drivers often get frustrated by motorcycle behavior that they don’t understand.
 Yes, we’ve all seen the hipster on the crotch-rocket racing down the road on a wheelie and that is never acceptable behavior.
 But there are other defensive actions that responsible motorcyclists take that you should understand so that you don’t get angry or intolerant.